Thomas Urban: Books and essays

 Urban is the author of popular scientific works and academic essays on the history of Eastern Europe.
 He paid special attention to German-Polish relations.
 He wrote a book on the German minority in Upper Silesia and another on mutual forced expulsions for which he won the Georg Dehio Book Prize.
 In a book series edited by former chancellor Helmut Schmidt and former president Richard von Weizsäcker on the relations of the Germans with their neighbours, he took over the volume on Poland.

 His book on the murder of thousands of Polish officers by Stalin's secret police NKVD in the forest of Katyn was translated into English in an extended version.
 Another book on the great powers' propaganda war following the discovery of the mass graves in Katyn was published only in Polish.
 He is co-author of a biography of the Polish Pope John Paul II.

 His second topic was Russian emigration.
 He dedicated a book to the Berlin years of the Russian-American writer Vladimir Nabokov and another to Russian writers who had emigrated to Berlin in the 1920s.
 He published essays on Boris Pasternak, Ilya Ehrenburg, Gaito Gazdanov and M. Ageyev.

 His special interest was the political history of football in Eastern Europe.
 He published a book on the instrumentalisation of football players of the German and Polish national teams by their governments' propaganda.
 His analysis of the football ban in occupied Poland during World War II was also translated into English.
 During the Euro 2012 a trilingual exhibition (Polish, English, German) co-designed by Urban on the basis of the book was shown in the open air in the centre of Warsaw.
 In a video documentary he commented on the life of the German-Polish goal scorer Ernest Wilimowski.

 On the occasion of Euro 2012, whose final was held in Kiev, he analysed Russian and Ukrainian publications on the alleged Death Match of 1942.
 He concluded that the previously propagated version (execution of Soviet footballers who had won against a Wehrmacht team in occupied Kiev) was a legend of Soviet propaganda.
 He also published texts on the fate of the famous football brothers Starostin in the Soviet Union in the Stalin era.

-He is the author of a historical essay on the Russian-Ukrainian conflict.
+He is the author of a historical essay on the Russo-Ukrainian war.
 In a book published in 2022, he criticised Germany's Ostpolitik, which had made the politicians of the Federal Republic "blind to the black sides" of first the Soviet Union, then Vladimir Putin's Russia.
 In this way, Germany had made itself dependent on Russian energy sources.